clayh53/tufte-jekyll/_posts/2015-02-19-tufte-style-jekyll-blog.markdown

 ---
 ## Introduction

 {% newthought 'The Tufte Jekyll theme' %} is an attempt to create a website design with the look and feel of Edward Tufte's books and handouts.
-Tufte’s style is known for its extensive use of sidenotes, tight integration of graphics with text, and well-set typography.
-The idea for this project is essentially cribbed wholesale from Tufte and R Markdown's Tufte Handout format{% sidenote 1  'See [code.google.com/p/tufte-latex](https://code.google.com/p/tufte-latex') and [rmarkdown.rstudio.com/tufte_handout_format](http://rmarkdown.rstudio.com/tufte_handout_format.html) %} This page is an adaptation of the [Tufte Handout PDF](http://rmarkdown.rstudio.com/examples/tufte-handout.pdf).
+Tufte’s style is known for its extensive use of sidenotes, tight integration of graphics with text, and well-set typography.=] The idea for this project is essentially cribbed wholesale from Tufte and R Markdown's Tufte Handout format{% sidenote 1  'See [code.google.com/p/tufte-latex](https://code.google.com/p/tufte-latex') and [rmarkdown.rstudio.com/tufte_handout_format](http://rmarkdown.rstudio.com/tufte_handout_format.html) %} This page is an adaptation of the [Tufte Handout PDF](http://rmarkdown.rstudio.com/examples/tufte-handout.pdf).

 ## Jekyll customizations